tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ### 13. Instructor Do: Create Views (10 min)

-In this activity, students will learn how to create and utilize views, virtual tables that can be created from a single table, multiple tables, or another view.
+In this activity, students will learn how to create and utilize views—virtual tables that can be created from a single table, multiple tables, or another view.

 **Files:**